 If you would rather print out and mail your registration forms, you can download them here.
-To complete forms not listed in the PDF's below (Teaching, Volunteering, Exhibition Registration, Silent Auction donation, Gold Mine Consignment or Mobile Library request) print the form from the relevant webpage.
-Send them to the Home Office, OrigamiUSA Convention 2014, 15 W. 77th St., New York, NY, 10024-5192.
+To complete forms not listed in the PDF's below (i.e., Teaching, Volunteering, Exhibition Registration, Silent Auction donation, Gold Mine Consignment or Mobile Library request) go to the relevant page (by clicking on the entry in the left menu bar), click on the link to the form you want to submit, print it, and send it to the Home Office, OrigamiUSA Convention 2015, 15 W. 77th St., New York, NY, 10024-5192.

 - Mail-in registration for Convention is now closed.

-Return your completed registration forms, vendor forms, or "Sorry, I Can't Attend" forms to OrigamiUSA, 15 West 77 Street, New York,NY 10024-5192.
+Return your completed registration and/or vendor forms to OrigamiUSA, 15 West 77 Street, New York,NY 10024-5192.
 Please include a self-addressed, stamped, business-size envelope for your convention confirmation.

 Considering attending Origami Convention for the first time?
 We'll do everything we can to make your experience a memorable one.
 We'll provide information about New York City and have an orientation session on Friday night.
 Get an overview of the Convention here and get First Timer Information here.

-If you have some general questions, please contact us by email here or contact us in the Home-Office at 212-769-5635.
+If you have some general questions, please contact us by email at admin [at] origamiusa.org or contact us in the Home-Office at 212-769-5635.